ahmedgu2/cuda_cpp_programming/README.md

 ### Day 11:
 - Implemented some activation functions for 2D matrices: relu, sigmoid and tanh.
 - Re-read Chapter 6 and 7.

+### Day 12:
+- Started reading Chapter 9 about redaction patterns.
+- Implemented simple sum redaction `simpleSumReduction_gpu()` that handles arrays that fit only in 1 block.
+- Implemented `simpleSumReductionV2_gpu()` which uses a better thread assignement strategy for better execution resource utlization and less control divergence.